NVIDIA/NeMo-Framework-Launcher/README.md

 ### 5.15.
 Reinforcement Learning from Human Feedback
 <a id="markdown-reinforcement-learning-from-human-feedback" name="reinforcement-learning-from-human-feedback"></a>

-NeMo-RLHF is a library to fine-tune LLMs using Reinforcement Learning from Human Feedback (RLHF) in a fully distributed manner.
+NeMo-RLHF is a library to fine-tune LLMs using Reinforcement Learning from Human Feedback (RLHF) in a scalable and fully distributed manner.

 NeMo-RLHF supports only GPT models and implements the Proximal Policy Optimization (PPO) algorithm.
 Support for other models and RL algorithms will be added in future releases.
-Furthermore, NeMo-RLHF is not currently integrated into NeMo-Megatron-Launcher, so the RLHF jobs must be launched directly from the NeMo-RLHF repository in `/opt/nemo-rlhf`.
+Furthermore, NeMo-RLHF is not currently integrated into NeMo-Megatron-Launcher, so the RLHF jobs must be launched directly from the NeMo-RLHF repository in `/opt/nemo-rlhf`, which should be copied to the local file system in the login node.

 We provide configurations to try RLHF on the newly released 2B GPT model with 4096 sequence length [available on HuggingFace](https://huggingface.co/nvidia/GPT-2B-001).
 We recommend users use the Anthropic HH-RLHF or the Stack Exchange Preferences datasets to get started.